-Prerequisite: ENG 100B or placement test.
+Prerequisite: FST 131 and ENG 100B or placement scores of NRR and test into ENG 101.

 Emphasizes critical reading and writing to develop necessary college level communication skills.
 One guided research paper is required.

 ENG 102 Freshman English II (3)